We have name recognition

 RSC offers two different options for students to complete the Dietetic Internship Program.

-• The Dietetic Internship Certificate Program: This program is for candidates who have obtained a DPD Verification Statement and master’s degree or are close to completing a master’s degree.
-This program requires you to complete three practicum classes and two graduate coursework classes, totaling 24 graduate credits, completed in 3 semesters.
+• The Dietetic Internship Certificate Program: This program is for candidates who have obtained a DPD Verification Statement and are currently completing or have completed a master’s degree.
+This program requires you to complete three practicum classes and two graduate classes, totaling 24 graduate credits, completed in 3 semesters.

-• The MS-DI program: This program combines a master’s degree in Nutrition and Dietetics with the Dietetic Internship Program.
+• The MS-DI program: The MS-DI program combines a master’s degree in Applied Nutrition with the Dietetic Internship Program.
 This option is for candidates who have completed a bachelor’s degree and obtain a DPD Verification Statement.
-This program required you to complete 42 graduate credits that are completed either over four semesters for the accelerated track, fives semesters for the traditional full-time track, or seven semesters for the traditional part-time track.
+This program requires you to complete 42 graduate credits that are completed either over four semesters for the accelerated track, five semesters for the traditional full-time track, or seven semesters for the traditional part-time track.

-• The ISPP track is a non-matriculated program where interns who meet specific criteria can complete their supervised practice requirement.
+• The ISPP track is a non-matriculated program where those who have a Ph.D. who meet specific criteria can complete their supervised practice requirement.

-• The Onsite and Remote dietetic internship tracks are graduate certificate programs; the ISPP track is not.
+• The Onsite and Distance Delivery dietetic internship tracks are graduate certificate programs; the ISPP track is not.

 Course Requirements